 Isaiah 65 and 66 are viewed as about The Millennium by many but the New Heaven and New Earth by me.
 Either way he makes clear there will be no Sacrifices.

-Ezekiel 40-49 is the only presumed Prophecy of The Millennium that describes a Temple Building and Sacrifices being carried out, there is no second Witness, other passages you can take as referring to a Temple in The Millennium lack details.
+Ezekiel 40-49 is the only presumed Prophecy of The Millennium that in detail describes a Temple Building and Sacrifices being carried out, there is no second Witness, other passages you can take as referring to a Temple in The Millennium lack details.
 Yet the part on Yahuah-Shammah is clearly among what Revelation is drawing on in it's account of New Jerusalem, where all Christian agree the only Temple is The Church.

-And when The Holy Days are discussed in chapter 45, First Fruits, Pentecost, Yom Teruah and Yom Kippur are left out.
+And when The Holy Days are discussed in Ezekiel 45, First Fruits, Pentecost, Yom Teruah and Yom Kippur are left out.
 Those happen to be the Holy Days most dependent on the Temple rituals.

 And so here I point back to my past discussions on Ezekiel's Temple.

 So now you may ask, what about the "Third Temple" as in a Temple The Antichrist will desecrate?

 Historicism is predicated on saying The Temple Paul refers to in II Thessalonians 2 is the same one he means in the Corinthian Epistles and Ephesians 2.
 My issue there is mainly that Paul clearly means something unmistakable.
 Even so the idea that the literal and symbolic meaning could both true is possible, I have for many reasons become convinced The Antichrist will be within The Church.
 But the issues with saying The Pope fulfilled this already are endless.

 I firmly believe the Eschatological portions of the Thessalonian Epistles were Paul's commentary on the Olivite Discourses.
 Jesus didn't use the word Temple there, but in both Matthew and Mark there is no denying he is using geographical terms.